iSQI Certified Agile Tester (CAT)

 Along with leading lights of the agile and testing world, including Erik van Veenendaal, Krishna Rajan and others, these companies have been actively involved in reviewing the learning objectives, and syllabus.
 Many of them have attended pilot courses to validate that the learning objectives, the content of the scheme, its delivery and exam meet market need and fulfil their objectives.

-The CAT Foundation level course prepares delegates for the two-part examination that must both be passed to gain the qualification.
+The Agile Foundation course prepares delegates for the two-part examination that must both be passed to gain the qualification.
 The course introduces testers to the practices they will need to understand and use to be effective team members and testers on an agile project.
 Designed as a very interactive course, delegates have the opportunity to discuss and share their experiences with others and to extend their knowledge of testing in agile projects.
 Practical exercises based on a complete agile life cycle are used to help delegates to put learning and their knowledge into practice throughout the course.
 Delegate’s soft skills are assessed throughout the course based on their contributions to the classroom discussions and practical exercises.
 The information provided by classroom discussion and homework will prepare delegates for the written exam on Day 3.
 The skills developed in the practical exercises will prepare delegates for the practical assessment on Day 3.

 The course consists of four days in the classroom, where the split is around 50% theory/classroom discussion and 50% practical workshops and team exercises that take delegates through the activities of a typical agile project.
 The exam takes place on Day 3.